suffolklibraries/lgc/content/collections/events/dance-for-parkinsons-02-10.md

     content:
       -
         type: text
-        text: 'Springboard classes are offered as Pay As You Go ' -
-        type: text
-        marks:
+        text: 'If you would like to find out more information for yourself or if you know someone who would benefit and enjoy attending the classes you can do so by calling a member of our Box Office Team on '
       -
-            type: bold
-        text: or
-      -
         type: text
-        text: ' by booking a full-term course (with the option to pay in half termly instalments).
-For more information, please call our sales team on '
-      -
-        type: text
         marks:
           -
             type: link
             attrs:
-              href: 'tel:01473 295230'
+              href: 'tel:01473295230'
               rel: null
               target: null
               title: null